Morgan State University: History

 In 1918, the white community of Lauraville tried to have the sale revoked by filing suit in the circuit court in Towson, upset that the Ivy Mill property, the planned location of Morgan State, had been sold to a "negro" college.
 The circuit court dismissed the suit, which the community appealed to the Maryland Court of Appeals.
 The appellate court upheld the lower court decision, finding no basis that siting the college at this location would constitute a public nuisance.
 Despite some ugly threats and several demonstrations against the project, Morgan College was constructed at the new site and later expanded.
 Carnegie Hall, the oldest original building on the present Morgan campus, was erected a year later.

 Morgan remained a private institution until 1939.
-That year, the state of Maryland purchased the school in response to a state study that Maryland needed to provide more educational opportunities for its black citizens, as higher education was still segregated.
+That year, the state of Maryland purchased the school.
 Morgan College became Morgan State College.
-In 1975, Morgan State added several doctoral programs and its board of directors petitioned the Maryland Legislature to be granted university status.
+In 1975, Morgan State added several doctoral programs and was designated as a university by state legislature.

-In 2020, MacKenzie Scott donated $40 million to Morgan State.
-The donation is the largest in Morgan State's history and one of the largest ever to a HBCU.
-The following year, Calvin E. Tyler Jr. donated $20 million to endow scholarships for financially needy students at Morgan State.
-Tyler donation's is believed to be the largest donation a former student made to a historically black institution.

-21st century construction
+21st century

 In the 21st century, the university has seen the construction of a new student union, two dedicated parking garages, the Earl S. Richardson Library, the Dixon Research Center, the Communications Building, and the Center for the Built Environment and Infrastructure Studies.
-The latter two buildings, plus one of the two parking garages, are in the far north of the campus, connected by a new Communications Bridge over Herring Run.
-The central quad was also rebuilt, completed in early 2012, and includes a direct connection between the two main bridges on campus and many new bicycle racks.

-The Carl J. Murphy Fine Arts Center has become an important venue for plays and concerts visiting Baltimore, and is also the home of the James E. Lewis Museum of Art, a museum of African-American art.
+The Carl J. Murphy Fine Arts Center is also the home of the James E. Lewis Museum of Art.
 In September 2012, Morgan State opened the Center for the Built Environment and Infrastructure Studies (CBEIS) which houses the School of Architecture and Planning, School of Transportation Studies, and the School of Engineering.

-Lastly, the university's new Earl G. Graves School of Business and Management opened its doors in September 2015 near the Northwood Shopping Center; expanding the contiguous campus to the west of Hillen Road for the first time and housing the School of Business and Management.
+In 2020, MacKenzie Scott donated $40 million to Morgan State.
+The following year, Calvin E. Tyler Jr. donated $20 million to endow scholarships.
+In 2025, MacKenzie Scott donated an additional $63 million to Morgan State, the largest donation in the history of the institution.